htcondor/htcondor/docs/automated-workflows/dagman-config.rst

    configuration variable's name.
 #.
 With a line in the DAG input file using the keyword *CONFIG*, such
-   that there is a configuration file specified that is specific to an instance of *condor_dagman*.
-The configuration file specification may instead be specified on the *condor_submit_dag* command line using the **-config** option.
+   that there is a configuration file specified that is specific to an instance of :tool:`condor_dagman`.
+The configuration file specification may instead be specified on the :tool:`condor_submit_dag` command line using the **-config** option.
 #.
-For some configuration variables, *condor_submit_dag* command line
+For some configuration variables, :tool:`condor_submit_dag` command line
    argument specifies a configuration variable.
 For example, the configuration variable :macro:`DAGMAN_MAX_JOBS_SUBMITTED` has the corresponding command line argument *-maxjobs*.

 For this ordered list, configuration values specified or parsed later in the list override ones specified earlier.
-For example, a value specified on the *condor_submit_dag* command line overrides corresponding values in any configuration file.
+For example, a value specified on the :tool:`condor_submit_dag` command line overrides corresponding values in any configuration file.
 And, a value specified in a DAGMan-specific configuration file overrides values specified in a general HTCondor configuration file.

-The *CONFIG* command within the DAG input file specifies a configuration file to be used to set configuration variables related to *condor_dagman* when running this DAG.
+The *CONFIG* command within the DAG input file specifies a configuration file to be used to set configuration variables related to :tool:`condor_dagman` when running this DAG.
 The syntax for *CONFIG* is

 .. code-block:: condor-dagman